CHSS Advice Line

 Work With Us

-However, a cardiac arrest usually happens without signs or warning.
-If somebody is in cardiac arrest, they’ll collapse suddenly, be unconscious, unresponsive and will either not be breathing or struggling to breathe, i.e., making gasping noises.
+However, a cardiac arrest usually happens without any signs or warning.
+If somebody is in cardiac arrest, they will collapse suddenly, be unconscious/unresponsive, and will either not be breathing or be struggling to breathe, i.e., making gasping noises.

 Without immediate treatment or medical attention, the person will die.
-If you witness somebody having a cardiac arrest or suspect that they may be, call 999 immediately and perform CPR.
+If you see somebody having a cardiac arrest or suspect that they may be, call 999 immediately and perform CPR.

 The main causes of cardiac arrest are:

-However, cardiac arrest can also happen as a result of electrocution, a drug overdose, a severe haemorrhage, and hypoxia.
+However, cardiac arrest can also happen as a result of electrocution, a drug overdose, severe haemorrhage (internal bleeding), or hypoxia (low oxygen levels).

 Your treatment team will guide you through your care plan and help you to make the best choices for you and your health.

-This, of course, can all be incredibly daunting, especially after such a lifechanging experience.
-You are not alone.
-We have trained nurses and care providers who can support you through the months following leaving hospital.
+Such a lifechanging experience can be very daunting and frightening.
+Remember: you are not alone.
+CHSS offer trained nurses and care providers who can support you through the months following leaving hospital.

-We also have support groups so that people who have experienced a cardiac arrest can help one another come to terms and learn to live a life that they love again.
+We also have support groups, so that people who have experienced a cardiac arrest can help one another come to terms with the trauma, and can learn to live a life that they love again.

-If you’d like to learn more about us and what we can do to support you, give our Advice Line nurses a call on 0808 801 0899 for free, confidential advice.
+If you’d like to learn more about us and what we can do to support you, give our Advice Line nurses a call on 0808 801 0899 for free, confidential advice and support.

-Visit our Living with a Heart Condition section for more information about how to manage your condition at home, how to stay well and reduce your risk of future heart problems.
+Visit our Living with a Heart Condition section for more information about how to manage your condition at home, how to stay well, and how to reduce your risk of future heart problems.

 Our Life After Cardiac Arrest website is full of information and resources to help you, and your family, after suffering a cardiac arrest.